-Before you can obtain a decree absolute, however, you need to apply for a decree nisi.
+Before you can obtain a decree absolute (final order), you need to apply for a decree nisi.

-The decree nisi is a document that essentially states the court does not see a reason why you can’t divorce in accordance with UK divorce law.
+The decree nisi is a document that essentially states that the Judge cannot see a reason why you can’t divorce in accordance with UK divorce law.

-Normally, obtaining a decree nisi doesn’t require a court appearance but if your spouse doesn’t agree to the divorce, you might need to go to a court hearing to discuss your case if there are unforeseen issues.
+Normally, obtaining a decree nisi doesn’t require a court appearance because your spouse can no longer contest the divorce, however you might need to go to a court hearing to discuss your case if there are unforeseen issues.

-To apply for the decree nisi, you need to fill in an application with a form that covers the reason for the divorce (adultery, unreasonable behaviour, desertion, 2 or 5 years separation).
+To apply for the decree nisi, you need to fill in an application form that covers the reason for the divorce (grounds for divorce) and basic marriage/case details.

 The decree nisi is a document that shows the court is satisfied that you can divorce.
-Once it’s pronounced, you can make financial orders regarding your financial settlement.
+Once it’s pronounced, you can make an application to the court regarding your financial settlement.

 The decree absolute, on the other hand, is the final part of the divorce process in England and Wales and is the official dissolution of the marriage.
 Once granted, you’re officially divorced.

-When do I apply for a decree absolute?
+When can I apply for a decree absolute?

 How do I apply for a decree absolute?

-It’s important to place your decree absolute in a secure place as it is the legal document that proves your marital status and is necessary in case you decide to remarry you will need to produce it, a photocopy will not be accepted as proof.
+It’s important to keep your divorce certificate in a secure place as it is the legal document that proves your marital status.
+Should you decide to remarry you will need to produce it, a photocopy will not be accepted as proof.